curityio/istio-demo-installation/README.md

 ## Overview

-A small repo for running an End to End Solution on a MacBook with Istio and the Curity Identity Server.\
+A small repo for running an End to End Solution on a MacBook to evaluate Istio and the Curity Identity Server.
-This is meant to provide a more `Real World Developer Setup` that also educates the user.

 ## Prerequisites